 I let students pick the songs they love!
 I host 3 Peer Performance Parties in my home for a more fun and relaxed atmosphere.
 (These are all online during the pandemic, but getting ready to video a performance gives motivation to perfect a song or two.)
-A digital piano adds a lot of fun sounds and drum beats whereas the grand piano provides serious students with a great instrument .
+Having 2 pianos means we can jam together.
+The digital adds drum beats and fun instrument sounds whereas the grand piano provides serious students with a great instrument .
 Incentive programs throughout the year provide extra little pushes along the way!

-I enjoy getting to know each child for right where they are.
-I like figuring out what motivates them.
+I enjoy getting to know each child for who they are and what interests/motivates them.
 I love helping kids develop strong character traits through the discipline of music education.
 I count on strong communications with parents for all feedback so that changes can be made as needed.

 Kaylene is not only a wonderful teacher, but she is a wonderful person.
 She is kind and caring, talented and creative.
 Kaylene challenges her students to explore new music skills and always do their best.
 My son has taken lessons with her for many years, and we are so glad that she has been a consistent teacher and friend in his life.